-4.11.3 Additional information on source strings
+4.12.2 Additional info on source strings

-Weblate allows you to enhance the translation process with information available in the translation files.
-This includes strings prioritization, check flags or providing visual context.
+Enhance the translation process with info available in the translation files.
+This includes string prioritization, check flags, or providing visual context.
 All these features can be set on the Reviewing source strings:

-You can also access this directly from the translating interface when clicking on the edit icon next to Screenshot context, Flags or String priority:
+Access this directly from the translating interface by clicking the "Edit" icon next to Screenshot context, Flags or String priority: